John Dean

-John Wesley Dean III (born October 14, 1938) is an American former attorney who served as White House Counsel for U.S. President Richard Nixon from July 1970 until April 1973.
+John Wesley Dean III (born October 14, 1938) is a disbarred American attorney who served as White House Counsel for U.S. President Richard Nixon from July 1970 until April 1973.
 Dean is known for his role in the cover-up of the Watergate scandal and his subsequent testimony to Congress as a witness.
-His guilty plea to a single felony in exchange for becoming a key witness for the prosecution ultimately resulted in a reduced sentence, which he served at Fort Holabird outside Baltimore, Maryland.
+His guilty plea to a single felony in exchange for becoming a key witness for the prosecution ultimately resulted in a reduced sentence, which he served at Fort Holabird in Southeast Baltimore, Maryland.
 After his plea, he was disbarred.

 Shortly after the Watergate hearings, Dean wrote about his experiences in a series of books and toured the United States to lecture.
 He later became a commentator on contemporary politics, a book author, and a columnist for FindLaw's Writ.

-Dean had originally been a proponent of Goldwater conservatism, but he later became a critic of the Republican Party.
+Dean had originally been a proponent of Goldwater-style conservatism, but he later became a critic of the Republican Party.
 Dean has been particularly critical of the party's support of Presidents George W. Bush and Donald Trump, and of neoconservatism, strong executive power, mass surveillance, and the Iraq War.

-Personal life
+Early life and education

 Dean was born in Akron, Ohio, and lived in Marion, the hometown of the 29th President of the United States, Warren Harding, whose biographer he later became.
 His family moved to Flossmoor, Illinois, where he attended grade school.
 For high school, he attended Staunton Military Academy with Barry Goldwater Jr., the son of Sen. Barry Goldwater, and became a close friend of the family.
 He attended Colgate University and then transferred to the College of Wooster in Ohio, where he obtained his B.A. in 1961.
 He received a Juris Doctor (J.D.) from the Georgetown University Law Center in 1965.

-Dean married Karla Ann Hennings on February 4, 1962; they had one child, John Wesley Dean IV, before divorcing in 1970.
+Dean married Karla Ann Hennings, the daughter of Senator Thomas C. Hennings Jr. of Missouri, on February 4, 1962; they had one child, John Wesley Dean IV, before divorcing in 1970.
 Dean married Maureen (Mo) Kane on October 13, 1972.